 Research beforehand – Make sure you research the best location and time to see the Northern Lights before you set out.
 Choose your place and time strategically to give yourself the best chance of seeing this colorful spectacle for yourself.
 The Aurora lights Iceland forecast mentioned above can help with this, as well as our list of top Iceland Northern Lights locations.

 Visit in winter – Seeing the Northern Lights requires dark skies, so the winter months are prime Aurora spotting time.
 The winter solstice on December 21st sees the longest night.
-So, visiting Iceland around this time will give you more opportunity to spot the magical lights for yourself.
+So, visiting Iceland around this time will give you a bigger opportunity to spot this Iceland natural wonder for yourself.